BookStackApp/website/content/blog/beta-release-v0-15-1-500-stars.md

 * Partial Spanish and Dutch translations implemented (Thanks to [diegoseso](https://github.com/BookStackApp/BookStack/pull/334) and [arietimmerman](https://github.com/BookStackApp/BookStack/pull/325)).
 * Updated how JavaScript translations are fetched to prevent conflicting webserver rules.
-* Updated user edit page to be more responsive and fixed 'Cancel' button for non-admin users.
+* Updated the "user edit" interface to be more responsive and fixed the 'Cancel' button for non-admin users.
-* Improved testing coverage of language system.
+* Improved testing coverage of the translations system.

 ----